Avidity Biosciences Inc. (RNA) Shares Down Despite Recent Market Volatility

-Avidity Biosciences Inc. (NASDAQ: RNA)’s stock price has decreased by -20.33 compared to its previous closing price of 20.20.
-Despite this, the company has experienced a -19.25% fall in its stock price over the last five trading sessions.
+Avidity Biosciences Inc. (NASDAQ: RNA)’s stock price has decreased by -4.91 compared to its previous closing price of 14.25. but the company has seen a -32.92% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Avidity Biosciences Inc. (NASDAQ: RNA) Right Now?

-Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Avidity Biosciences Inc. (RNA) is $43.29, which is $27.2 above the current market price.
-The public float for RNA is 50.87M, and currently, short sellers hold a 17.08% ratio of that float.
-The average trading volume of RNA on March 30, 2023 was 863.73K shares.
+The average price recommended by analysts for Avidity Biosciences Inc. (RNA) is $39.14, which is $25.59 above the current market price.
+The public float for RNA is 50.87M and currently, short sellers hold a 17.08% of that float.
+On April 06, 2023, RNA’s average trading volume was 1.01M shares.

 RNA’s Market Performance